 New York Medicare Supplement Plans Premiums

-Each individual carrier that offers a supplemental plan will determine its own monthly premium.
+Each carrier that offers a supplemental plan will determine its monthly premium.
 Your location, age & sex are all determining factors.
-What you are quoted in Rochester, NY may very well differ compared to if you lived in Buffalo, NY.
+What you are quoted in Rochester, New York, may very well differ compared to if you lived in Buffalo, New York.

 You’ll want to compare all Medicare Supplement plans that are available to you and make a decision based on your finances and individual healthcare needs.